cookiecutter/cookiecutter-django/README.rst

 .. _`Development and Deployment of Cookiecutter-Django on Fedora`: https://realpython.com/blog/python/development-and-deployment-of-cookiecutter-django-on-fedora/
 .. _`How to create a Django Application using Cookiecutter and Django 1.8`: http://blog.swapps.co/how-to-create-a-django-application-using-cookiecutter-and-django-1-8/#.VxKfBpMrKRs
 .. _`Introduction to Cookiecutter-Django`: http://krzysztofzuraw.com/blog/2016/django-cookiecutter.html
+.. _`Django and GitLab - Running Continuous Integration and tests with your FREE account`: http://dezoito.github.io/2016/05/11/django-gitlab-continuous-integration-phantomjs.html

 Support This Project
 ---------------------------